Frequently Asked Questions

 private.key

 file.
 Ensure its file permissions are restrictive (readable only by the application user).
-In production, consider loading the key content from a secure secret store or environment variable instead of relying on the file system path, especially in containerized environments (see Deployment section).
+In production, consider loading the key content from a secure secret store or environment variable instead of relying on the file system path, especially in containerized environments.Loading Private Key from Environment Variable:

-- US A2P Focus: Vonage MMS via the API is primarily designed for Application-to-Person (A2P) use cases originating from US 10DLC, Toll-Free, or Short Code numbers to US destinations.
+US A2P Focus and 10DLC Requirement: Vonage MMS via the Messages API is primarily designed for Application-to-Person (A2P) use cases originating from US 10DLC, Toll-Free, or Short Code numbers to US recipients.
+10DLC registration is mandatory for all SMS and MMS traffic to the United States.
+All US geographic numbers are MMS-capable but must be 10DLC enabled first.
+The registration process involves brand verification by The Campaign Registry (TCR) and campaign registration, which may take several days or weeks.
 For non-US use cases, consult Vonage's pricing details and country-specific documentation, as MMS support, sender ID requirements, and regulations vary significantly by region.

 imageUrl